 16700 S. Euclid Avenue

-Admission: $8/vehicle weekdays; $10/vehicle weekends and holidays; $3 walk-in; $10 daily fishing permit Mon-Thur, $12 Fri-Sun, must be turned in upon leaving (in addition to state license)
+Admission: $8/vehicle weekdays; $10/vehicle weekends and holidays; $3 walk-in; $1 dogs on leash, $10 daily fishing permit Mon-Thur, $12 Fri-Sun, must be turned in upon leaving (in addition to state license)

 Summer fishing hours: Mon-Thu 7:30am-6pm; Fri-Sun 7:30am-8pm